Service Battery Warning on Mac – Do You Need to Replace the Battery?

 Service Battery Warning on Mac

-When you get this warning, the first thing you should do is check the System Report.
-This will tell you the cycle count and condition of your MacBook battery.
+The first thing you should do when you get a “Service Battery” notification is check the System Report.
+This will tell you the cycle count and overall condition of your MacBook battery.
 To view the System Report:

 - Select the Apple Menu (the Apple icon in the top left of your computer), then “About This Mac.”